cjcrosley/virtual-futures-project/step1.md

 #### The Basic Inputs

-In this project we will use a similar principle to construct our fractal grid and, consequently, the urban grid.
+In this step, we will first create a plane representing each community with Community Centers as the origin and Primary Rotation as the plane's orientation.

+We will also define the Primary Cell dimensions and the size of the Room, Block, and Community modules.

 We will start by defining a cubic module or cell that will serve as the "prime factor" [^2] of dimensions in the project.
 While, these dimensions do not need to be prime numbers for the model to work, it is useful to think of them as prime numbers conceptually.
 You could also compare this module to a cell, a pixel, an atom, or a grain of sand.
 It is the smallest unit.

-The Cell is defined by is X, Y, and Z-axis in feet.
+The Cell is defined by its X, Y, and Z-axis in feet.
 These variables are called Cell Prime X, Cell Prime Y, and Cell Prime Z, see inputs above.
 We will use X=3, Y=2, and Z=1.

 The Base variable represents the number of times the Cell will be duplicated in each iteration of the pattern.
 We will use Base = 2; for each iteration, the number of Cells in the X and Y-Axis double.
-If Base = 3, they would triple.
+If Base = 3, they would triple with each iteration.

 The Room, Block, and Community Exponent variables indicate the number of iterations the pattern will go through in order to define a Room, Block, or Community.